Wan-ZL/folo./README.md

 # folo.

 folo.
-This is an IOS app that connected to UAccess database. --  Type in your class code(e.g. CSC 110) and then the app will show you the classroom location and course detail with AR View, than follow your phone to the course.
+This is an IOS app that connected to UAccess database. --  Type in your class code(e.g. CSC 110) and the app will show you the classroom location and course detail with AR View, then follow your phone to the course.

 AR Developer : Xueheng Wan; Front-End : Wenkang Zhou; Back-End : Yujia Lin, Zelin Wan